The Average Cost of Adoption - What to Expect

 What is the Average Cost of an Adoption?

 The average cost of adoption is dependent on several variables, like the type of adoption, the adoption professional and other unique details of your situation.
 Each of these factors can influence typical adoption costs.
-Generally, for families adopting a baby through a private agency, the average cost of adoption in the U.S., according to a report from Adoptive Families Magazine, is $43,000.
+Generally, for families adopting a baby through a private agency, the average cost of adoption in the U.S. is somewhere between $50,000-$60,000.
 While costs may vary on an individual basis, families typically spend in this range on the adoption process.

 What Makes Up the Average Adoption Cost?